What is Orientation?

 - In addition to using your Learning Site in MySCU, visit Your Study Resources to make sure you know what online resources are available to you.

-- Make sure you visit the Library and take a look at their Services for Distance Education Students and the Library Toolbox.
+- Make sure you visit the Library and take a look at their Services for Online Education Students and the Library Toolbox.
 You'll need the Library a lot!
 Better to take a tour of the basics now, rather than the day before an assignment is due.